RelocateNomad

 • Signature benefit: Foreign-source income not taxed in Croatia during the permit term

-Why Croatia despite the 1-year cap?
+Why Croatia despite the temporary cap?

 The tax exemption is the decisive reason.
 A US remote employee earning $150,000/year could save $40,000+ on Croatian tax they would otherwise owe after becoming tax resident elsewhere in the EU.
 Croatia essentially lets you be resident, live in the country, enjoy Schengen access (Croatia joined Schengen in 2023), and pay zero local income tax — provided your income is foreign-sourced.